JoaoPedro2002/voting-protocol-acns/README.md

 # voting-protocol-acns

-Implementation for the ACNS 2025 paper ""
+Implementation for the ACNS 2025 paper "From ElGamal to Lattice-Based: Enhancing Helios Voting with Quantum-Safe Cryptography"

 ## Execute all players